camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 More configuration options can be found in the [AWS documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/rds/create-db-instance.html).

-12. Wait for changes to be applied.
+12. Wait for changes to be applied:

 ```shell
 aws rds wait db-instance-available \